WOKEWeekly/woke/docs/text-formatting.md

 # Text Formatting

-The #WOKEWeekly website develops in-house.
-As such, we've develop our own system of rich-text formatting.
+#WOKEWeekly develops in-house.
+As such, we've developed our own system of rich-text formatting.
 If you're familiar with Markdown, it's very similar.
 We've based our formatting off of Markdown but with a few tweaks.

 ## Emphasis